michaelpradel/DeepBugs/README.md

 #### Step 2: Use a trained classifier to identify bugs

-`python3 python/BugFind.py SwappedArgs 0.95 --load model token_to_vector.json type_to_vector.json node_type_to_vector.json --newData calls_xx*.json`
+`python3 python/BugFind.py --pattern SwappedArgs --threshold 0.95 --model some/dir --token_emb token_to_vector.json --type_emb type_to_vector.json --node_emb node_type_to_vector.json --testing_data calls_xx*.json`

   * The first argument selects the bug pattern.
   * 0.95 is the threshold for reporting bugs; higher means fewer warnings of higher certainty.
-  * --load: will be deprecated within short time
-  * The next argument is the name of the trained classifier.
-Its path must be given relative to the main direcetory.
+  * --model sets the directory to load a trained model from.
   * The next three arguments are vector representations for tokens (here: identifiers and literals), for types, and for AST node types.
 These files are provided in the repository.
   * The remaining argument is a list of .json files.
 They contain the data extracted in Step 1.
   * The command examines every code piece and writes a list of potential bugs with its probability of being incorrect